 Smoking can increase your risk of developing breast cancer.
 We can help you quit.Learn More

 Drinking alcohol may also increase the risk of breast cancer.
-Additionally, being overweight—having a body mass index (BMI) of 25 to 29.9—or obese, meaning a BMI of 30 or higher—after menopause has also been linked to breast cancer.
+Additionally, having excess weight, meaning having a body mass index (BMI) of 25 to 29.9, or obesity, meaning a BMI of 30 or higher, has also been linked to breast cancer.

 Using combination hormone therapy after menopause—which includes estrogen and progesterone—can also raise breast cancer risk.
 These hormones may fuel breast cancer growth.

 One of the strongest risk factors for developing breast cancer is age.
 A woman’s risk increases as she gets older.

 Meet Our Doctors